Introduction

 – Identify and assess potential modern slavery risk areas in our supply chains

-For all supplier contracts that we identify as higher risk, we ask that suppliers complete a self-assessment form in which they set out the procedures that they have in place to prevent modern slavery and human trafficking from occurring in their supply chain.
-We also provide suppliers with a copy of our modern slavery and human trafficking policy, and ask that they commit to maintain the standards that we require from all our suppliers with regards to the ethical obligations that are owed under the law.
+For all supplier contracts over £50,000 or where such suppliers are below that threshold but present a higher risk, we ask that suppliers complete a self-assessment form in which they set out the procedures that they have in place to prevent modern slavery and human trafficking from occurring in their supply chain.
+We also provide suppliers with a copy of our Third Party Code of Conduct and ask that they commit to maintain the standards that we require from all our suppliers with regards to the ethical obligations that are owed under the law.

 – Monitor potential risk areas in our supply chains

-We continue to focus on areas in our supply chains that we identify as higher risk, and the self-assessment form that these suppliers complete play an important role in allowing us to monitor risk within our supply chains.
+We continue to focus on areas in our supply chains that we identify as higher risk, and the self-assessment process that these suppliers complete plays an important role in allowing us to monitor risk within our supply chains.
 This is completed prior to such suppliers being engaged.

 – Protect whistle blowers who inform us of any potential issues